fabric8io/kubernetes-client/doc/MIGRATION-v6.md

 - Removed KubernetesClient.customResource / RawCustomResourceOperationsImpl, please use the generic resource api instead
 - Removed deprecatedHttpClientUtils.createHttpClient(final Config config, final Consumer<OkHttpClient.Builder> additionalConfig), please use the OkHttpClientFactory instead
 - Removed deprecated methods on SharedInformerFactory dealing with the OperationContext

+### Extension Development

+Extension development may now be done using only the kubernetes-client-api dependency.
+Please see the [extensions](../extensions).

+## Resource Changes

+KubernetesClient.resource no longer returns NamespaceVisitFromServerGetWatchDeleteRecreateWaitApplicable, use NamespaceableResource instead.

+This may require you to implement previously deprecated methods on your own.
+For example, instead of:

+client.resource(deployment).inNamespace(session.getNamespace()).deletingExisting().createOrReplace();

+Use:

+var resource = client.resource(deployment).inNamespace(session.getNamespace());
+resource.delete();
+resource.waitUntilCondition(Objects::isNull, 30, TimeUnit.SECONDS);
+resource.create();

 ## IntOrString changes